How much force is needed to cause a bleed on the brain?

 Could birth be responsible for the bleeding?

 Previously held medical belief has therefore been proved wrong.
-It is often forgotten that medical science is advancing quickly and what was once believed ten years ago has been disregarded now.
-The question is how many people have been convicted or have lost their children through care proceedings based on evidence at the time that birth could not have caused a SDH?
+It is often forgotten that medical science is advancing quickly and what was once believed, even as recently as ten years ago, has been disregarded since.